NoMoreHours/vue-ts-test/README.md

-## NoMore 2020 Vue / JS developer code test
+## NoMore 2020 Front-end OR FullStack developer test
 ### Introduction
 These tests centers around a small simple Vue application.
 The app is very simple and in many ways poorly written (we wrote it in 60 min with this aim in mind).
 Think of this as a PR from a junior intern who just started using Vue :)